-Chromebooks: Chromebooks are for student use to enhance their learning and to take a variety of assessments.
+COMPUTERS (Chromebooks): All students will be issued a CVUSD district chromebook at the beginning of the year.
+They are for student use to enhance their learning and to take a variety of assessments.
 All students are required to fill out a Technology Acceptable Use Contract at the beginning of the year.
-Students who fail to use technology appropriately, will have the use privilege taken away from them.
-Parents will be responsible for paying for any intentional damage to school chromebooks or other technology.
-Unless specifically stated by their teacher, students are NOT allowed to bring personal devices (other than cell phones and school issued chromebooks) to school.
+Students who fail to use technology appropriately will have the use privilege taken away from them.
+Parents will be responsible for paying for any intentional damage to school devices or other technology.
+Unless specifically stated by their teacher, students are NOT allowed to bring personal devices (other than cell phones) to school.